-There are seven specific responsibilities or "role areas" in the Six Sigma program.
-These are:
+There are seven specific responsibilities or "role areas" in a Six Sigma program, which are as follows.

 A leadership team or council defines the goals and objectives in the Six Sigma process.
-Just as a corporate leader sets a tone and course to achieve an objective, the Six Sigma council sets out the goals to be met by the team.
-Here is the list of leadership Council Responsibilities,
+Just as a corporate leader sets a tone and course to achieve an objective, the Six Sigma council sets the goals to be met by the team.
+Here is the list of leadership Council Responsibilities −

-Six Sigma sponsor are high-level individuals who understand Six Sigma and are committed to its success.
+Six Sigma sponsors are high-level individuals who understand Six Sigma and are committed to its success.
 The individual in the sponsor role acts as a problem solver for the ongoing Six Sigma project.
-Six Sigma will be lead by a full-time, high-level champion, such as an Executive Vice President.
+Six Sigma is generally led by a full-time, high-level champion, such as an Executive Vice President.

-Sponsors are owners of processes and systems who help initiate and coordinate Six Sigma improvement activities in their areas of responsibilities.
+Sponsors are the owners of processes and systems, who help initiate and coordinate Six Sigma improvement activities in their areas of responsibilities.

-The person responsible for supervising the Six Sigma team effort, who supports the leadership council by ensuring that the work of the team is completed in the desired manner.
+The person responsible for supervising the Six Sigma team effort, who supports the leadership council by ensuring that the work of the team is completed in the desired manner, is the implementation Leader.

-Implementation leader ensuring success of the implementation plan and solving problems as they arise, training as needed, and assisting sponsors in motivating the team are some of the key responsibilities of an implementation leader.
+Ensuring success of the implementation plan and solving problems as they arise, training as needed, and assisting sponsors in motivating the team are some of the key responsibilities of an implementation leader.

-The Six Sigma expert or consultant who sets a schedule, defines results of a project, and who mediates conflicts or deals with resistance to the program.
+Coach is a Six Sigma expert or consultant who sets a schedule, defines result of a project, and who mediates conflict, or deals with resistance to the program.

-The individual responsible for overseeing the work of the team and for acting as go-between with the sponsor and the team members.
+It is an individual responsible for overseeing the work of the team and for acting as a go-between with the sponsor and the team members.

 Responsibilities include communication with the sponsor in defining project goals and rationale, picking and assisting team members and other resources, keeping the project on schedule, and keeping track of steps in the process as they are completed.